huskyroboticsteam/Simulator/README.md

 ## Motor Power Request
 ### Description
 Sent from the rover server to instruct the simulator to make a motor run with a specified power.
+The motor will only be powered for one second upon receiving the request.
+After one second, the power will be zeroed to simulate watchdog timers.
+Thus, to keep a motor powered continuously, the message will need to be resent periodically.

 ### Syntax
 ```